Lithuanian Gay League: Activities

 However, formal legal equality does not automatically translate into an improvement of quality of life.
-Openness, a sense of communal belonging and identification of concrete goals represent the key to success in the pursuit of the empowerment of LGBT* individuals in Lithuania.
+Openness, a sense of communal belonging, and identification of concrete goals represent the key to success in the pursuit of the empowerment of LGBT* individuals in Lithuania.

 LGL actively works in multiple fields affecting various aspects of LGBT* lives in Lithuania.
-The right to freedom of expression is being protected through the challenging application of the Lithuanian ‘homosexual propaganda’ law through various legal avenues, developing awareness raising campaigns and supplementing public discourse with LGBT*-related positive information.
-The right to freedom of peaceful assembly is being exercised through organizing large scale public awareness raising events, such as the annual Rainbow Days and the Baltic Pride festival (taking place once every three years).
-Community engagement is being ensured through the development of the volunteerism segment within the activities of the organization and through organizing various conferences, seminars, workshops and other cultural events for the local community members.
-The preventive strategies against homophobic and transphobic hate crimes are implemented through monitoring and documenting hate motivated incidents, training law enforcement officials and raising awareness among the community members encouraging to report witnessed or experienced hate crimes.
-Finally, advocacy on an international level is being implemented through submitting shadow reports to the international human rights protection mechanisms, issuing the organization’s newsletter (more than 6,000 international subscribers) and participating in the activities of the regional LGBT* networks.
+The right to freedom of expression is being protected through the challenging application of the Lithuanian 'homosexual propaganda' law through various legal avenues, developing awareness raising campaigns and supplementing public discourse with LGBT*-related positive information.
+The right to freedom of peaceful assembly is being exercised through organizing large scale public awareness raising events, such as the annual Rainbow Days and the Baltic Pride festival (taking place in Lithuania once every three years).
+Community engagement is being ensured through the development of the volunteerism segment within the activities of the organization, and through organizing various conferences, seminars, workshops, and other cultural events for the local community members.
+The preventive strategies against homophobic and transphobic hate crimes are implemented through monitoring and documenting hate motivated incidents, training law enforcement officials, and raising awareness among the community members, encouraging them to report witnessed or experienced hate crimes.
+Finally, advocacy on an international level is being implemented through submitting shadow reports to the international human rights protection mechanisms, issuing the organization’s newsletter (more than 6,000 international subscribers), and participating in the activities of the regional LGBT* networks.